 Can a Supervisor have more than one InternFSU student?

-Yes.
-However, InternFSU is limited to 100 on-campus internships.
+Yes, but there is a limit of 5 spots per position.
+InternFSU is limited to 100 on-campus internships.
 As a result, we encourage Supervisors to submit InternFSU experiences for consideration as soon as possible.
 Additionally, supervision of an intern requires considerable time for mentorship.
 It is recommended that a Supervisor highly take into account workloads and capacity for mentorship before committing to supervising more than one InternFSU student.

 Can a Department/Institute/Lab/Office/Unit/Etc. host more than one InternFSU student?

-Can my intern start before September 4th?
+Can my intern start before the Program start date?

 Questions?
 Email InternFSU@fsu.edu